-As regards a default of us, assuming that the "porting processes" are validly agreed under the contractual arrangements between theall relevant parties, the transfer of assets (margin) and positions (transactions) under such processes would be upheld under Swiss laws upon the occurrence of our default in respect of positions and, as regards margin assets, provided that any assets to be transferred are either securities or other financial instruments with a value that may be determined on the basis of objective criteria (e.g. a market price).
-The relevant statutory provisions are Art.
-27(1)(c) of the Banking Act and Art.
-91(1) FMIA in combination with Art.
-90(1)(c) FMIA.
-This recognition applies irrespective of whether the porting implies a close-out netting of outstanding positions and a re-establishment of new positions or whether it results in a transfer of outstanding positions without a close-out netting (Art.
-74(2) FMIO).
+As regards a default of us, assuming that the "porting processes" are validly agreed under the contractual arrangements between the all relevant parties, the transfer of assets (margin) and positions (transactions) under such processes would be upheld under Bahamian laws upon the occurrence of our default in respect of positions and, as regards margin assets, and you will have a claim against our insolvent estate for a return of the margin assets and positions.
+The relevant statutory provisions will fall under the BTCRA and the Companies Act.
+This recognition applies irrespective of whether the porting implies a close-out netting of outstanding positions and a re-establishment of new positions or whether it results in a transfer of outstanding positions without a close-out netting.

-However, note that the enforceability of the porting processes is subject to the power of FINMA to order under Art.
-30a Banking Act, in connection with protective measures under Art.
-26 of the Banking Act or reorganisation proceedings under Art.
-28 to 32 of the Banking Act, a temporary stay of the "porting" of assets or positions for up to two business days.
+However, note that the enforceability of the porting processes is subject to the power of CBOBunder the BTCRA or reorganisation proceedings under Sections 38 - 57 of the BTCRA, to impose a temporary stay of the "porting" of assets or positions as the CBOB may determine in its discretion.